Defender-Arm/control-system/README.md

 # Defender Arm

 ## Description
 This project involves a mechanical device controlled to intercept the trajectory of a tracked object.
-We are currently using an IMU to measure acceleration of the object, which communicates the measurements to a Raspberry Pi onboard the mechanical component to generate control signals.
 The target form of this project is a multi-joint arm that is able to block swings of a sword.

 This is the main repository for our capstone project.
-It contains code that is run on the Raspberry Pi.
-Code for the ESP32 unit is found in [this repo (`gateway`)](https://github.com/Defender-Arm/gateway) instead.
+Code for the ESP32 unit required for some test scripts is found in [this archived repo (`gateway`)](https://github.com/Defender-Arm/gateway) instead.

 ### Project Members
 - Daksh Mathur
-- Gavin Jameson (`control-system` lead)
+- Gavin Jameson (`backend` lead)
 - Luke Schuurman
-- Rebecca Schmelzer
+- Rebecca Schmelzer (`frontend` lead)
-- Wisam Ashique (`gateway` lead)
+- Wisam Ashique

-## Instructions
+## Instructions for **demo testing scripts**

 ### Prerequisites

 #### Software
 - Python 3.8.X